 Our Winter Exhibition at Colnaghi London included important masterpieces from the Northern and Italian Baroque such as works by Jusepe de Ribera, Corrado Giaquinto, Antonio Joli, Jan Baptist Xavery, and more.

-Highlights include two paintings by Jusepe de Ribera; a bold and melancholic Saint John the Baptist, 1630s, and a powerful Saint Francis of Assisi which demonstrates great subtlety and realism, in line with its late execution date of 1648.
+Highlights included two paintings by Jusepe de Ribera; a bold and melancholic Saint John the Baptist, 1630s, and a powerful Saint Francis of Assisi which demonstrates great subtlety and realism, in line with its late execution date of 1648.
 The latter work also notably features a signature which was only uncovered during recent conservation.
-Corrado Giaquinto’s Saint Cecilia of the early 1750s is a strong example of the artist at his most Roman, and is particularly close in style to the Prado’s Justice and Peace, with its pastel colours, firm, elegant, French-style drawing and clear flesh tonalities.
+Furthermore, Corrado Giaquinto’s Saint Cecilia of the early 1750s is a strong example of the artist at his most Roman, and is particularly close in style to the Prado’s Justice and Peace, with its pastel colours, firm, elegant, French-style drawing and clear flesh tonalities.

-Two vibrant still-lifes by Agostino Verrocchi, c.
+Two vibrant still lifes by Agostino Verrocchi, c.
 1630s, are true masterpieces by one of the great masters of the genre in Rome in the first half of the 17th century.
 Recurrent motifs across Verrocchi's production can be recognised; the symmetrical composition, fluttering butterflies (vanitas symbols), and disorderly placement of groups of fruits and vegetables on the marble ledge.

 Explore the Online Viewing Room: https://colnaghi1760.viewingro...

 Winter Exhibition - Featured Works

 Dutch inland waters, presumably the Wijkermeer, with a 'Veerkaag' ship